-If you love camping, but are always worried about your comfort during the stay, teardrop campers can be an absolutely wonderful choice.
+If you love camping but are always worried about your comfort during the stay, teardrop campers can be an wonderful choice.
 Take some inspiration from the Canada-based designer and travel enthusiast Pascal Pillon and his partner Diane Bissonnette, who have designed Droplet, a Scandinavian-inspired teardrop trailer to improve their own camping experience.
 After getting renting inquiries, they are now planning to bring it to the market through a crowdfunding campaign, but for now, the very first design can be rented through Airbnb for about US$64/night.

 It is insulated with closed cell Aluminum laminated foam for a cozy and comfortable experience all year long.
 There are additional felt pockets on each door to keep night essentials within an arm’s reach, while interiors are lit with touch-sensitive LED lamps.
 The kitchen is housed at the back and is equipped with fridge, stove, sink, lighting, and necessary cookware.

 You will need a mid-sized car that can pull it off to the desired locations.
-With easy-to-use built-in features, it seems ideal to improve camping experience.
+With easy-to-use built-in features, it seems ideal to improve the camping experience.
 Currently, it is a fully-developed and functional prototype that is supposed to come in production this year.